RonenNess/GeonBit/docs/README.md

 ```

-# Cookbook

-In previous chapters we learned about the different classes of *GeonBit* and what the engine has to offer.
-In this chapter we'll go throught a set of coding examples to show how to do basic and common things required for different game styles.

-This is a basic how-to collection with *GeonBit*.

-## Create Animated Sprites

-TBD

-## Use Skinned Models

-TBD

-## Backgrounds and Skybox

-TBD

-## Create Player Controls

-TBD

-## Make Isometric Game

-TBD

-## Make FPS Game

-TBD

-## Make Top Down Game

-TBD

 # Plugins

 Its very common to define your own Component types and custom Managers in GeonBit, and even more common to want to reuse or share them with other people.